Stuycs-K/project03-final-09-goihmanb-choia/DEVLOG.md

 ### 2024-01-17 - Working on leaderboard
 Created a leaderboard system that writes to a local file, but it double counts some losses - 40 mins.

+### 2024-01-18 - Fixed leaderboard, added server handling when clients exit, and fixed draws with multiple players
+Fixed the leaderboard to keep track of stats.
+(20 mins) Added error handling when clients exit with read/write in server, and lets the other player win.
+(90 mins) Fixed draws with multiple players so that tournament matchmaking works (30 mins)
 ## Benjamin Goihman

 ### 2025-01-06 - Work on PROPOSAL.md